RustTurakulov/NormRcode/README.md

  *.
 Example samplesheet.
 That is master database which is collated for the major reference dataset.

 #### dme2biowulf.sync.pl
  *.
 The first script to run in pipeline.
-It pull data from DME folder which has extension .idat or Samle_Sheet_Batch.xlsx to the TRANSFER/ folder.
+It pulls files from different DME folder which has extension .idat or Samle_Sheet_Batch.xlsx to the TRANSFER/project folder.
 Excel file will be renamed based on centrix barcode (not to overwrite).
 Excel files with samplesheet will be concatenated to single excel file for the pipeline.
+All idat files will go to single directory duplicated or pre-existed idat files wont be overwritten but samplesheets are.

 #### methylation.json
 *.
 Configuration file for DME metadata pull for dme2biowulf.sync.pl script.
 Just to search \[ \*.idat\ ] and \[ SampleSheet_batch.xlsx \]